HauteSolutions/RE3DFixUp/README.md

 Usage:

-- Instead of printing directly to the "Full Spectrum Laser Print Driver", choose the "Microsft XPS Print Driver" instead
+- Instead of printing directly to the "Full Spectrum Laser Print Driver", print using the "Microsft XPS Print Driver"
 - Choose an output file extension (data format) of *.XPS (NOT the default *.OXPS)
 - (Optionally & Recommended, you can install the free "Microsoft XPS Viewer" to confirm the integrity of your original output file)
 - Run RE3DFixup and select your XPS output file for processing.
 This will generate a new file named *_RE3DFixed.XPS.